yireo/yireo-slides/slides/yireo/pwa_extensions.md

     - This is why we want an easier frontend
-~ Or have extension providers offer ready-made Vue or React components ~ Or find ready-made Vue or React components elsewhere ~ Possibly have themes available for React & Vue
+~ Or have extension providers offer ready-made Vue or React components ~ Or find ready-made Vue or React components elsewhere ~ And possibly have themes available for React & Vue
     - It is just HTML, CSS and bit of JavaScript
     - CSS Zen Garden (2001) anyone?